SigsSubo/Professional-Documents/Portfolio documents/Filter Malicious Email/README.md

 When analyzing the above email, the following can be deduced:

 1. **Email Sender’s Legitimacy:**
-   The email is sent from a source whose address seems legitimate (`imaginarybank@gmail.org`), but that can easily be spoofed in phishing attacks.
+   The email is sent from a source whose address seems legitimate (`imaginarybank@gmail.org`), but this is a very good sign that this Email is fake as requests for sensitive information or asking you to download files should not come from personal accounts, like @gmail.com, @icloud, @yahoo.com or others.

 2. **Subject/Title Issues:**
    The subject line, **"You are been added to an ecsecutiv's groups"**, contains grammar issues, which is unusual for professional emails.
 Specifically: